Gloucestershire is home to a bumper crop of campsites, so you don’t have to travel far to find picturesque spots to sleep under the stars.

 If you want to get up close to nature on your getaway, Great Farm in Fairford offers the chance to bed down in a gypsy caravan, a shepherd’s hut or railway carriage.
 Those looking for a romantic retreat can also stay at The Island, a converted upside down fishing boat, set in a secluded spot, with its own hot tub for the ultimate luxe touch.

-Set in six acres of picturesque countryside, May Hill Glamping is a family-run site in the Forest of Dean offering a decadent escape to the wild with its two yurts.
+Set in six acres of picturesque countryside, May Hill Glamping is a family-run site in the Forest of Dean offering a decadent escape to the wild with its four yurts.
 Glampers can expect king-size beds, duck feather duvets and pillows, wood-burners and a kitchenette decked out with all you need for a self-catering break, from locally roasted coffee to your own herb garden.

 Nestled in a peaceful setting within walking distance of Bourton-on-the-Water lies Field Barn Park, an over 30s campsite with 53 pitches for tents, caravans and motorhomes.
 If you want someone else to do the setting up for you then opt to glamp in its new cosy bell tent which will be furnished and feature a double bed for maximum comfort.